Schools and Colleges

 What we do

-At UEL, our Schools and Colleges Team empowers young people from Years 10 – 13 to make informed decisions about their education and career paths, helping them to thrive and succeed.
+At the University of East London (UEL), Our award-winning Schools and Colleges team, part of the Outreach and Access team, is dedicated to empowering young people from Years 10 to 13 to make informed decisions about their education and career pathways—helping them thrive, succeed, and achieve lasting social mobility.

 Who we work with

-The primary goal of the University of East London Schools and Colleges is to bring new ideas, opportunities and experiences to young people from a widening participation background to.
-This encourages them to make informed decisions about higher education and their future careers, promoting social mobility.
+The primary goal of the University of East London’s Schools and Colleges Team is to bring new ideas, opportunities, and experiences to young people from widening participation backgrounds—encouraging them to make informed decisions about higher education and their future careers, while actively promoting social mobility.

-When we talk about people from widening participation backgrounds, our focus is on young people who might:
+When we talk about students from widening participation backgrounds, we are referring to young people who may:

-- Have few or no immediate role models who have experience of higher education
+- Have few or no immediate role models with experience of higher education

 - Be eligible for free school meals or pupil premium